-Kathleen (I Made Toast) adopted Jeanine of Baking Beauties.
+Kathleen (I Made Toast) adopted Jeanine of Baking Beauties (now Faithfully Gluten Free).
 Kathleen visits Jeanine’s blog often and makes many of her recipes, including Chinese Chicken Balls for a Chinese Food Christmas Dinner.
-Okay, did anyone else just have a flashback to the movie, The Christmas Story?
+Okay, did anyone else just have a flashback to the movie, A Christmas Story?
 (Remember when the family ended up eating Chinese food for Christmas dinner?)
 I’m also suddenly thinking of PF Chang’s chicken lettuce wraps.
 But, the culinary stars of Kathleen’s post are brownies.
 There are Turtle Brownies, Nanaimo-Style Brownies, and Party Brownies filled with white chocolate chips and topped with chocolate icing piped in a lovely design.
-See them all at Kathleen’s post here.
-(First time participant—awesome!)

 I adopted Iris (The Daily Dietribe).
 I used her considerable waffle-making expertise to make two waffle recipes.
 For breakfast, I adapted her Coconut Waffles to make Coconut Coffee Cinnamon Peanut Butter waffles.
 Yes, that’s a mouthful … a wonderful mouthful!
-I also made Savory Waffles using that same basic recipe, but adding a secret liquid ingredient.
-Why make savory waffles?
-Because they make excellent artisan-like sandwich bread.
-In fact, I used two today as my bread for a tuna salad sandwich.
-Check out the recipes and read what else The Daily Dietribe has to offer here.
+I also made Savory Waffles using that same basic recipe, with a secret liquid ingredient added.

 Finally, Iris (The Daily Dietribe) reciprocated and adopted little old me, Shirley, here at gfe—gluten free easily!
 She made my Banana Chocolate Chip Cookies.
 It’s doubtful she had 27 bananas in the freezer when she started out—which I did when I posted that recipe—but, thankfully, you really only need about 2 ripe bananas.
-Her version look better than mine and she says they are her new favorite—woohoo!
+Her version looks better than mine and she says they are her new favorite—woohoo!
 And, this statement comes from a girl who swears she doesn’t really like chocolate chip cookies.
 I know … that’s just crazy talk, isn’t it?
 (Just teasing, Iris!)
 Thankfully, Iris loved this take on chocolate chip cookies.
-Check out her post including a tip for these cookies here … it involves two kitchen appliances.

 Be sure to check out all the adoption posts and leave a comment to let these bloggers know that their adoption reviews are appreciated!
 Please consider joining in for this event next month, too, whether you are a newbie or a veteran … blogger or non-blogger.
 Hey, maybe we’ll even set a new adoption record!